-Safety and participant comfort is the first priority in all our programs, and nearly 150,000 students have safely enjoyed participation in award-winning RiverWatch School Programs since 1995.
+Safety and participant comfort is the first priority in all our programs, and more than 150,000 participants since 1995 have safely enjoyed their on-river experience with us.

-Our remarkable safety record represents approximately 800,000 student hours and more than a million student kilometers in rafts without any safety incident requiring EMS 911 emergency medical services.
+Our remarkable safety record represents approximately 800,000 participant hours and more than a million participant on-river kilometers in rafts without any safety incident requiring EMS 911 emergency medical services.

 RiverWatch rafts are used to transport participants along a ten-kilometer section of their local river, with participants providing the paddling power.
 Everyone is kept safe and comfortable through a combination of policy, procedures, information, equipment and training.

-While student comfort and safety are always top priority, not every day outdoors is sunny, dry or warm — that’s the nature of field science!
+While participant comfort and safety are always top priority, not every day outdoors is sunny, dry or warm — that’s just the way things are here in Alberta!

-- On inclement days, students are kept as warm as possible by using a combination of physical activity, raincoats, life jackets and heated shelters for lunch.
+- On inclement days, participants are kept as warm as possible by using a combination of physical activity, raincoats, life jackets and heated shelters for lunch.